hammackj/risu/README.markdown

 ## Requirements

 ### Ruby
-Risu has been tested with ruby-1.8.7-p334, ruby-1.9.2-p180, ruby-1.9.3-p125.
+Risu has been tested with ruby-1.9.3-p392 and ruby-2.0.0-p0.
 Please try to use one of these versions if possible.
 I recommend using RVM to setup your ruby environment you can get it [here](https://rvm.beginrescueend.com/).

 ### RubyGems
 Risu relies heavily on [RubyGems](http://rubygems.org/) to install other dependencies I highly recommend using it.
 RubyGems is included by default in the 1.9.x versions of [Ruby](http://ruby-lang.org/).